There are many guides on how to be a leader.

 Indeed, some of the worst infighting happens right after a great leader abdicates and some of the best empires faltered because of poor succession.

-Don’t do the same mistake: ensuring that your work remains after you are gone must be your final crowning.
+Don’t make the same mistake: ensuring that your work remains after you are gone must be your final crowning.

 Leader’s Succession: From Within or From Outside?